JonWeber0328/30-Days-of_Machine-Learning/README.md

 # **Acknowledgments**
 #
-* I'd like to thank [Dominic LaBella](https://www.linkedin.com/in/dominiclabella/), my instructor at the Data Visualization and Analytics Boot Camp I attended, for planting a seed in my brain that is the start of my computer programming knowledge and understanding.
+* I'd like to thank [Dominic LaBella](https://www.linkedin.com/in/dominiclabella/), my instructor at the Data Visualization and Analytics Boot Camp I attended, for planting a seed in my brain that was the start of my computer programming knowledge and understanding.
 I work hard every day to grow that seed.
 None of this would be possible for me if not for his passion for teaching and deep understanding of these subjects.

 ## **Project Visuals**
 #